 This approach has its place, but such techniques are not viable or desirable responses to every design problem in landscape architecture.
 Landscapes are dynamic, subject to the shifting-states of natural systems.
 In the face of this dynamic complexity, contemporary practices often turn to diagrammatic representations that define process-driven design strategies.
 Yet, there is a tension between the productive abstraction of the diagram and the need to rigorously resolve its assertions against the actual conditions of a site.4 5

 This presents a way to design landscapes whereby the medium of the design process begins to resemble what it represents.
-Unlike plans or diagrams, a computationally-defined design emerges from a series of generative rules that form a dynamic system.
-By creating rules that account for the temporality, uncertainty, and dynamism of landscape systems we can begin to make these phenomena truly operative within the design process.
+Unlike plans or diagrams, a computationally defined design emerges from a series of generative rules that establish a dynamic system.
+By creating rules that account for the temporality, uncertainty, and dynamism of landscape systems, we can begin to make these phenomena truly operative within the design process.
 A design for a waterfront could be seamlessly tested against simulations of the hydrological systems that govern tidal flushing, coastal erosion, sea level rises, and storm surges.
 Planting plans could automatically match particular species to local changes in substrate, grade, saturation, and shading, while maintaining a cohesive composition that maintains ecological diversity and aesthetic effects.
 These capabilities are already present in our current design process.
 But rigorously analysing the effects of ecological systems is often an arduous undertaking that may require specialist knowledge.
-By outsourcing these tasks to the computer they can be performed effortlessly, allowing intuition and analysis to act in tandem throughout the design process.
+By outsourcing these tasks to the computer, they can be performed effortlessly, allowing intuition and analysis to act in tandem throughout the design process.

 However, the potential of a computational landscape architecture is presently limited by a lack of computational techniques that focus on landscape systems.
 In the same way that architects have created tools to simulate how structural, solar, and thermal systems operate, we should develop tools that make hydrological, ecological, and other landscape systems active within the design process.
 These tools exist within scientific research and specialised software; the challenge is to adapt and integrate their capabilities into the computer-aided design programs that landscape architects already use.